As you write, it's helpful to have a literary elements list to maximize the power of your words.

 While these literary elements are most commonly used, there are numerous other devices that are alive and used by writers often, which we'll cover in the literary elements list.

-Tips to use literary devices
+Tips to use literary elements

 As you become familiar with this literary elements list, you’ll find that using these elements in your own writing will come more natural.
 With practice, you'll soon be able to identify literary devices in your own work-in-progress, as well as the work of other authors and storytellers.

-- Read the work of other writers.
+• Read the work of other writers.
 Make it a point to study the craft of other authors whose writing you admire.
 The more you encounter the natural use of literary elements in others' work, the more familiar you will be with identifying them and learning how to use them in your own writing.

-- Don’t overdo it.
+• Don’t overdo it.
 Remember when we compared literary elements to being a spice?
 Think of it in terms of how you would use seasoning in an actual recipe.
 Sprinkle in literary elements – don’t just dump them!

-- Make it seem natural.
+• Make it seem natural.
 This is an art in itself.
 You should be strategic about where and how you use literary devices in your writing.

-- When in doubt, don’t use literary devices.
+• When in doubt, don’t use literary devices.
 If you don’t understand exactly how a literary element works, don’t use it.
 Instead, familiarize yourself with each device first.

-List of literary elements to engage readers
+A list of 21 literary elements to engage readers

 From Shakespeare to Kristin Hannah, writers have been using literary elements to write powerful sentences and prose for ages.
+Here is a list of the 21 most commonly used literary elements:

 An easy way to remember the definition of an allusion is to think of the verb “allude.”
 When you allude to something, you are referencing something else.